SV-ZeroOne/Hacking_Write-ups/thm_dogcat.md

 ![Root and Flag 4](/Images/thm_dogcat_root_and_flag4.jpg)

 That marks the end of this system, obtaining all 4 flags.
+The most interesting parts were the unusual LFI attack path due to the logic found in the index.php file and the fact that we were in a docker container that we had to escape to get a final root shell at the end.